 Cold traps will reduce the capacity of the pumps, by as much as 50% at low pressures, due to the obstructions they present but there is no choice if lower system pressures are desired.
 One solution to this problem is to make the trap diameter larger than the pump throat.

-When liquid nitrogen is used, it is necessary to keep the reservoirs in the cold trap at a reasonably constant level to insure constant cooling of the baffles.
-This can be done manually but for large systems an automatic filling device is preferred.
+When liquid nitrogen is used, it is necessary to keep the reservoirs in the cold trap at a reasonably constant level to ensure constant cooling of the baffles.
+This can be done manually but for large systems, an automatic filling device is preferred.

 Cold traps should be checked frequently to make sure they do not become plugged with frozen material.
 After completion of a vacuum cycle in which a cold trap has been used, the system should be vented in a safe and environmentally acceptable way.
 Otherwise, pressure could build up, creating a possible explosion and sucking pump oil into the system.
 Cold traps under continuous use should be cooled electrically and monitored by low-temperature probes.